Port Mulgrave, North Yorkshire: Geography

 The official access route to the beach is down a steep path leading to a wooden ladder.
 The cliff area is subject to coastal erosion, landslips and path closures, and the tide can cut off beach walkers.
+In 2022, the steps down to the beach collapsed during a landslip making it difficult for visitors to access safely.

 Ammonite, dinosaur and reptile fossils can be found on the foreshore and in the cliffs and because of this it is a Site of Special Scientific Interest.

 However, digging fossils out of the crumbling cliffs and screes is dangerous.

 The beach is composed of rock, sand and stones.

 The Cleveland Way walking route passes along the top of the cliff.

 Economy

 Some inshore fishing using cobles takes place from the harbour.

 Fishing cabins made from flotsam and found materials can be seen by the cliffs next to the harbour.